fertinaz/genPrime/README.md

 ```
 $ go install
 ```
-This command compiles the source code, and puts binary executable under `$GOPATH/bin`.
+Command above compiles the source code, and puts binary executable under `$GOPATH/bin`.
 If `$GOPATH/bin` is added to your `$PATH`, then you should be able to run the command below successfully:
 ```